-It’s quite common these days to come across neighbours who don’t talk to each other.
+It’s quite common these days to come across neighbors who don’t talk to each other.
 There are usually some very specific reasons as to how the situation came about and sometimes lengthy feuds stretch out over many years and even different generations.

 This might cause them to realise we’re not such bad eggs after all.
 You never know, we might even get to like each other again.